BQSKit/qsearch/README.md

 ![run tests](https://github.com/BQSKit/qsearch/workflows/run%20tests/badge.svg?branch=master)

+# Deprecation

+qsearch is no longer being actively maintained.
+The successor to qsearch is [BQSKit](https://github.com/BQSKit/bqskit).

+BQSKit combines several quantum synthesis projects, including the main synthesis algorithm implemented by qsearch, [QFAST](https://github.com/BQSKit/qfast), and a circuit partitioning and reoptimization project.
+BQSKit is being actively developed and with new features and bug fixes, including updates based on feedback from users.

+BQSKit does have a different API, so moving an existing project to BQSKit may take some effort.
+In the meantime, qsearch isn't going anywhere, but is not longer actively maintained, will not receive any new features, and may not receive bugfix or compatability updates.

 # qsearch
 An implementation of a quantum gate synthesis algorithm based on A* and numerical optimization.
 It relies on [NumPy](https://numpy.org) and [SciPy](https://www.scipy.org).
 It can export code for [Qiskit](https://qiskit.org) and [OpenQASM](https://github.com/Qiskit/OpenQASM).